johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-10-07-static-typing-for-mui-react-data-grid-columns/index.md

 Whereas previously the `columns` array was not explicitly typed.
 Now it is with the `satisfies` operator.
 (For an excellent explanation of `satifies` read [Matt Pocock's post](https://www.totaltypescript.com/clarifying-the-satisfies-operator).)

-We are saying that `columns` is an array of `GridColDef<ValidRow>` **and** that the `field` property of each element in the array is has a field which is valid.
-We need both of these conditions to give us the outcome we want.
-Using `GridColDef<ValidRow>` ensures that the general columns schema matches what the Data Grid component needs.
-Using `ColumnWithValidField` ensures that the `field` property of each column is correct; based upon the `rows` field.
+We are saying that `columns` is an array of `GridColDef<ValidRow>` **and** that the `field` property of each element in the array is definitely one of the provided fields in the `rows` data.
+We need both of these conditions to be true:

+- Using `GridColDef<ValidRow>` ensures that the general columns schema matches what the Data Grid component needs.
+- Using `ColumnWithValidField` ensures that the `field` property of each column is correct; based upon the `rows` field.

-Let's validate this works, trying to use our buggy input with this new approach:
+Let's validate this approach works, trying to use our buggy input with this new approach:

 ![screenshot of a grid with incorrect columns and TypeScript surfacing the issue](screenshot-incorrect-columns-with-helpful-error.png)

-We can now see an error from TypeScript: `Type '"user-name"' is not assignable to type '"id" | "username" | "age"'.
-Did you mean '"username"'?(2820)` It's even an actionable error, suggesting the correct field name!
+We can now see an error from the TypeScript compiler in VS Code: `Type '"user-name"' is not assignable to type '"id" | "username" | "age"'.
+Did you mean '"username"'?` It's even an actionable error, suggesting the correct field name!

-This means we can now be confident that the columns we pass to the Data Grid are correct.

 ## Putting it all together